Chinese Filipinos: Spanish colonization of the Philippines (16th century–1898)

 When the Spaniards arrived in the Philippines, there was already a significant population of migrants from China all of whom were male due to the relationship between the barangays (city-states) of the island of Luzon and the Ming dynasty.
+"Sangley" was the term used during the Spanish colonial period in the Philippines to refer to any ethnic Chinese person, regardless of specific ancestral origin in China.
+In the case of the Philippines, majority came from the province of Fujian in China, mostly the Southern Min people in Southern Fujian, specifically the Hokkien people, who speak southern Fujian's Hokkien language (referred also in the Philippines as Fukien or Fookien).
+The Hokkien people have their own unique culture, language, and religious belief systems, different from other ethnic groups in China.

 The first encounter of the Spanish authorities with the Chinese occurred when several Chinese pirates under the leadership of Limahong attacked and besieged the newly established capital of Manila in 1574.
 The pirates tried to capture the city but were defeated by the combined Spanish and native forces under the leadership of Juan de Salcedo in 1575.
 Almost simultaneously, the Chinese imperial admiral Homolcong arrived in Manila where he was well received.
 On his departure he took with him two priests, who became the first Catholic missionaries in China sent from the Philippines.
 This visit was followed by the arrival of Chinese ships in Manila in May 1603 bearing Chinese officials with the seal of the Ming Empire.
 This led to suspicions that the Chinese had sent a fleet to try to conquer the islands.
 However, seeing the city's strong defenses, the Chinese made no hostile moves.
 They returned to China without showing any particular motive for the journey and without either side mentioning the apparent motive.
 Fortifications of Manila were started, with a Chinese settler in Manila named Engcang, who offered his services to the governor.
 He was refused and a plan to massacre the Spaniards quickly spread among the Chinese inhabitants of Manila.
 The revolt was quickly crushed by the Spaniards, ending in a large-scale massacre of the non-Catholic Sangley in Manila.
-Throughout the Spanish Colonial Period, the China citizens who were mostly of mixed Arab, Iranian and Tanka trader descent called Sangley outnumbered the Spanish colonizers by ten to one due to extensive intermarriage with the native Filipinos, and at least on two occasions tried to seize power, but their revolts were quickly put down by joint forces composed of indigenous Filipinos, Japanese and Spanish.